ivanmiron/portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
+    title: >-
-    title: "I’m a solution architect and tech leader\_ developer, digital artist, consultant and a bunch of other impressive titles and buzz words."
+      I’m a solution architect and tech leader, consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you